samueljklee/canvas-ai/docs/archive/READY-FOR-YOU.md

 1. **Company/Author Name:**
    - Package metadata needs author
-   - Use "Workspace Canvas Team" or your name/company?
+   - Use "Canvas AI Team" or your name/company?

 2. **App Version:**
    - Start with `0.1.0-beta` or `1.0.0`?